Improving the Convergence of Private Shuffled Gradient Methods with Public Data

 \textbf{$\SG$.} Unlike SGD, theoretical convergence bounds for shuffled gradient methods in the non-private setting have only been established recently~\cite{mishchenko2021rr, mishchenko2021prox_fed_rr, liu2024last_iterate_shuffled_gradient}.
 Their performance compared to DP-SGD in the private setting remains unclear.

-\textbf{PABI.} The use of only the last-iterate model parameter at inference time has led to a line of work on privacy amplification by iteration (PABI)~\cite{Feldman2018privacy_amp_iter, altschuler2022apple_paper, ye2022singapore_paper}, which focuses on the privacy amplification by hiding intermediate model parameters.
-However, most works on PABI focus solely on privacy analysis without exploring its impact on convergence.
-The only work analyzing convergence of DP-SGD for stochastic convex optimization (SCO)~\cite{Feldman2018privacy_amp_iter} relies on average-iterate analysis, which conflicts with PABI, where only the last-iterate parameter is released.
-To reconcile this, they analyze impractical variants of DP-SGD, such as those terminating after a random number of steps.
+\textbf{PABI.} The use of only the last-iterate model parameter at inference time has motivated privacy amplification by iteration (PABI)~\cite{Feldman2018privacy_amp_iter, altschuler2022apple_paper, ye2022singapore_paper}, which focuses on the privacy amplification by hiding intermediate model parameters.
+Most works on PABI focus exclusively on privacy analysis, with limited attention to its impact on convergence.
+A few exceptions~\cite{Feldman2018privacy_amp_iter, feldman2020private_stochastic_convex_opt} study PABI in the context of DP-SGD for stochastic convex optimization, but the algorithms analyzed — such as \textit{Skip/Stop-PNSGD}~\cite{Feldman2018privacy_amp_iter}, or those requiring varying or extremely large batch sizes proportional to the dataset size~\cite{feldman2020private_stochastic_convex_opt} — are not practical for real-world applications (see Appendix~\ref{sec:appendix_related_work} for further discussion).
+Moreover, PABI has not yet been explored in the context of private shuffled gradient methods.
+In this work, we address this gap by analyzing PABI within private shuffled gradient methods, with a focus on practical, widely used algorithms and their associated privacy–convergence trade-offs.

-\textbf{Using Public Data or Surrogate Objectives.} While there is a long line of work exploring using public samples to improve model performance in private learning tasks, e.g.,~\cite{bassily20priv_query_release_pub_data, ullah2024public_data_priv_sco}, only a few~\cite{bie2022private_est_pub_data_shift, Bassily2023priv_adp_from_pub_source} consider distribution shifts between public and private datasets.
-No work, to our knowledge, address their usage in the context of shuffled gradient methods.
-Also, optimization on surrogate objectives has been studied in the non-private setting using average-iterate analysis of SGD~\cite{Woodworth2023two_losses} but remains unexplored in shuffled gradient methods.
+\textbf{Using Public Data or Surrogate Objectives.} While a substantial body of work has explored using public samples to improve model performance in private learning tasks, e.g.,~\cite{bassily20priv_query_release_pub_data, ullah2024public_data_priv_sco} —including the seminal work on PABI~\cite{feldman2020private_stochastic_convex_opt}, which demonstrated how PABI can improve privacy–convergence trade-offs in DP-SGD with access to public data — only a few~\cite{bie2022private_est_pub_data_shift, Bassily2023priv_adp_from_pub_source} consider distribution shifts between public and private datasets.
+No work, to our knowledge, addresses their usage in the context of shuffled gradient methods.
+In addition, optimization of surrogate objectives has been studied in non-private SGD~\cite{Woodworth2023two_losses}, but remains unexplored in shuffled gradient methods.
 For a more detailed discussion and a full survey, see Appendix~\ref{sec:appendix_related_work}.